How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 Nagios Core - Monitors Systems, Networks and Infrastructure

-Nagios Core is an open-source, feature-rich, and free bandwidth monitoring app, which also offers a paid version with official support.
+Nagios Core is an open-source, feature-rich, free bandwidth monitoring app that also offers a paid version.
 The tool's interface is web-based and can monitor multiple services, such as HTTP, POP3, and SMTP.

-Another great feature are the automatic alerts in case of issues, allowing users to resolve them as soon as they arise.
-Nagios also provides bandwidth monitoring in network devices, such as switches and routers, via SNMP, which facilitates finding possible bandwidth hogs.
+Another great feature is the automatic alerts in case of issues, allowing users to resolve them as soon as they arise.
+Nagios also provides bandwidth monitoring via SNMP on network devices, such as switches and routers, which facilitates finding possible bandwidth hogs.

 Additionally, Nagios helps monitor bandwidth utilization per port and quickly detects network outages and protocol failures.